deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 It was, in Legsy's own words, a "*fuckin' cool shirt*" and he had promptly exclaimed "tidy!" and changed into it on the spot, leaving the family to exchange wide-eyed glances at his new musculature.

-"So…*why* are you so big now?"
+"So...*why* are you so big now?"
 Amy asked, once they had taken the right turn at Felinfoel to take them towards the motorway.

 "I need to be."